blizzardengle/dotfiles/README.md

 # dotfiles & functions

 These are my personal dot files for Linux, inspired by [Lawrence Systems dotfiles repo](https://github.com/flipsidecreations/dotfiles).
+This uses a better install and uninstall process.
 I have also added support for adding custom functions to the terminal.

 ## Installation: Clone Option

 If you want to use my exact setup and update your local machine to match any future changes clone this repository:

 ```
 # You can clone anywhere you want, this does not have to be your home dir
 cd ~
 git clone https://github.com/blizzardengle/dotfiles.git
 cd dotfiles
 ```